konsolas/AAC-Issues/ISSUE_TEMPLATE.md

 ### Issue description
 <!--

-**It is currently unknown whether AAC will be continued because the author konsolas is not replying to messages**

 **Do not use hastebin or other time-limited services to post your logs** Suggested alternatives: https://gist.github.com or https://pastebin.com